 Different editions are available for North America and Europe, and include route, gazetteer, or demographic information for their respective regions.
 Map coverage outside of these regions is extremely basic, and is typically limited to coastlines and the locations of major cities.

 In July 2014, Microsoft announced that MapPoint 2013 will be the last version.
-It will be withdrawn from sale on 31st December 2014, but support will continue until June 2015.
-We will continue to sell MapPoint 2013 during this period, and plan to sell our tools and add-ins well beyond the end of official MapPoint support.
+It was withdrawn from sale on 31st December 2014, and support ended on 2015.
+There continue to be many users of MapPoint and we continue to sell our tools and add-ins for Microsoft MapPoint.

-This site specializes in tools and add-ins for the desktop version of Microsoft MapPoint.
-These pages describe how to use the various features in Microsoft MapPoint.
+This site specializes in tools and add-ins for the desktop version of Microsoft MapPoint and Caliper Maptitude.
+These pages describe how to use the various features in these products.
 Here is a quick summary of MapPoint’s capabilities: